adejongh/talks/banana-for-scale/outline.md

 If you make 3 changes, and performance is better, you won't know which change caused it.
 Favorite quote: Assumptions is the mother of all ****-ups.

+Do we have an example of a few changes together that caused this?